prometheus-protocol/prometheus-protocol/README.md

 ## Testing

-The project includes a comprehensive test suite to ensure reliability and correctness, hitting a key bonus criterion for the hackathon.
+The project includes a comprehensive test suite to ensure reliability and correctness.

-- **E2E & Integration Tests (`picjs`):** We use `picjs`, a powerful testing library powered by **PocketIC**, to run end-to-end tests that simulate real-world interactions between all canisters in a deterministic local environment.
+- **E2E & Integration Tests (`picjs`):** We use `picjs`, powered by **PocketIC**, to run end-to-end tests that simulate real-world interactions between all canisters.
   ```bash
   pnpm test:canisters
   ```